billba/topical/docs/patterns.md

     }
 ```

-**Note:** it is likely that `Topic` will get an `onEnd` method so that a child topic has an opportunity to clean up when it is ended by a parent.

 ## Scoring

 A child topic can contribute data towards the decision of whether its parent should start and/or dispatch to it.